The Evolution of Call of Duty Esports

 Call of Duty 4: Modern Warfare and the MLG Era

 Some pivotal moments in the evolution of Call of Duty esports can be traced back to the release of Call of Duty 4: Modern Warfare.
-This game sparked a surge of interest in competitive play within the community, leading to the rise of Major Gaming (MLG) as a premier platform for Call of Duty tournaments.
+This game sparked a surge of interest in competitive play within the community, leading to the rise of Major League Gaming (MLG) as a premier platform for Call of Duty tournaments.
 Players honed their skills, forming teams and competing in events that garnered increasing attention and viewership.

 The Introduction of the Call of Duty World League